ArtifexSoftware/mupdf/docs/src/mutool-object-document.rst

 .. method:: hasPermission(permission)

-    Returns *true* if the document has permission for "print", "annotate", "edit" or "copy".
+    Returns *true* if the document has permission for "print", "annotate", "edit", "copy", "form", "accessbility", "assemble" or "print-hq".

     :arg permission: `String` The permission to seek for, e.g. "edit".
     :return: `Boolean`.